andydlindsay/lectures/advanced-typescript/README.md

 ```

 ### Duck Typing
-* > "If it looks like a duck, walks like a duck, and quacks like a duck, then it's probably a duck."
+> "If it looks like a duck, walks like a duck, and quacks like a duck, then it's probably a duck." - idiom
 * If TypeScript can infer the type for us, then we don't need to specify it

 ```ts